RaulPPelaez/UAMMD/README.md

 **Guidelines**

 Each module should be under the uammd namespace.
-And if helper functions are needed which are not available in UAMMD, they should be under another, module specific, namespace (they can later be introduced to the code base).
+And if helper functions are needed which are not available in UAMMD, they should be under another, module specific, namespace (usually called detail, they can later be introduced to the code base).
 If you want to make small changes to an existing module without changing it you should create a new module that inherits it, and overload the necessary functions or just copy it.

 ------------------------------------------